exakat/exakat/docs/Rules.rst

    ?>

-This problem tends to occurs in code that split interfaces and classes by file.
+This problem tends to occur in code that splits interfaces and classes by file.
 This means that PHP's linting will skip the definitions and not find the problem.
 At execution time, the definitions will be checked, and a Fatal error will occur.

 This situation usually detects code that was forgotten during a refactorisation of the interface or the class and its sibblings.